-Free Miscellaneous Trivia Questions With Answers
+Free Printable Trivia Quiz Questions and Answers

 Free printable miscellaneous random trivia questions with answers.

 What famous document begins: "When in the course of human

 A: The Declaration of Independence.

 What current branch of the U.S. military was a corps of only 50

 A: The U.S. Air Force.